top of page

 When the time has come...

 If we could only be so lucky for our pets to one day fall asleep, pass on their own, never to awaken.
 When this fails to happen, we remember the one promise that we give to our pets: that we will never ask them to suffer for us.
-After more than two decades of helping dog and cat owners with euthanasia in both private practice and emergency room settings, hearing their failed pleas to have the service done in their home, I realized this was the one true way I could give back.
+After more than two decades of helping dog and cat owners with euthanasia in both private practice and emergency room settings, hearing their failed pleas to have the service done in their home, we realized this was the one true way we could give back.

 Is it Time?